 Warning: This video can be considered disturbing to some viewers.

 GORE, Okla.
-(KJRH) – An Oklahoma officer accused of assault and battery following a June arrest was terminated this week.
+(KJRH) – An Oklahoma police officer is facing charges following a June arrest, the district attorney’s office says.

 According to KJRH, Gore assistant police chief Jose Guzman was involved in an arrest of a woman on June 7.